 Did you know that May 4th, also known as Star Wars Day?
 I’ll bet you saw the phrase, “May the fourth be with you” more times than you expected.
 If you’d known about the event in advance, you could’ve tied this popular event into your social media strategy.

 You already know that social media plays a huge role in any marketing strategy – whether you’re promoting a B2B or a B2C business.
-That’s because 73% of people aged 18-24 say social media is important for news and information, beating out the traditional marketing avenues of print and radio.
+That’s because even 50% of GenZ get their news from social media daily, beating out the traditional marketing avenues of print and radio.

 Plus, 70% of the U.S. population has a profile on at least one social media website.
 Engaging with such an audience can do wonders for your business and brand.